 Timberwolves' Derrick Rose: Ruled out Sunday

-Rose (ankle) won't play Sunday against the Thunder, Alan Horton of the Timberwolves Radio Network reports.
+Rose (ankle) won't play Sunday against the Heat, Malika Andrews of ESPN.com reports.

-Rose suffered an ankle injury in Minnesota's last game, and he'll be forced to miss at least one contest while on the mend.
-Tyus Jones and Jerryd Bayless figure to see more run with Rose shut down.
+Rose was tagged as doubtful for Minnesota's upcoming matchup, so it's no surprise that he was ruled out prior to tip.
+Tyus Jones figures to get the start at point guard with both Rose and Teague officially on the shelf.

 More News